TomAnthony/itermocil/README.md

 ## To Do

-- teamocil's focus' is not yet supported ('select' works on 2.9 to do this with)
-- add a command line flag for tabs vs windows for new teamocil 'windows'
+- ~~add a command line flag for tabs vs windows for new teamocil 'windows'~~
-- test with current iTerm (I'm on 2.9 beta version)
+- more testing
 - teamocil's --list option
 - if $EDITOR is empty, try the 'open' command (we know we are Mac based)
-- make it so .itermocil also works if desired
+- ~~make it so .itermocil also works if desired~~
+- add note about iterm versions

 ## License